PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 sequential accuracy checkpoint remains `max_abs=0.002297189086675644`; no duplicate inference was run because the executed TFLite is unchanged.

+The pre-unary Squeeze-suffix composite extraction used `inference_ops15.onnx` as its positive fixed artifact control.
+Its combined and indexed counts remain `1,0,0`, while raw fallback counts remain `0,0,0`, before and after extraction.
+The pre/post conversion-only runs completed in 2.280 and 2.266 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The preceding sequential accuracy checkpoint remains `max_abs=1.9073486328125e-06`; no duplicate inference was run because the executed TFLite is unchanged.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a